After surgery for breast cancer in women

 Back to top

-Some insurance policies give specific time limits for not driving after surgery; you may need to check this with your insurance company.
+Some insurance policies give specific time limits for not driving after surgery.
 Most women are ready to drive about four weeks after their operation.
-Don’t drive unless you feel you have full control of the car.
+Don’t drive unless you feel in full control of the car.

-You will be given an appointment to attend the outpatient clinic so the surgeon can check the wound is healing properly.
-You’ll be given more information about the stage of the cancer (its size and if it has spread to the lymph nodes).
-Your cancer specialist and breast care nurse will then talk to you about any further treatment you need.
+You will be given an appointment for the outpatient clinic to see the surgeon and breast care nurse.
+They will check that the wound is healing properly.
+They’ll also tell you about the tissue that was removed during surgery (pathology), the stage of the cancer and any further treatment you need.

 Late effects of surgery